inclusivenaming/website/content/word-lists/tier-1/whitelist.md

     From a technical communication perspective, using whitelist/blacklist as a naming convention applies metaphor (and, in turn, unintended meaning) when it isn’t needed.
 A suitable verb or adjective enhances understanding by replacing the metaphor with a direct description.

     In English, "whitelist" and "blacklist" can be used as either verbs or nouns.
 As a verb, commonly used words such as "allow" or "deny" can be used directly.
+Depending on the context, other verbs such as "skip", "ignore", "block", "waive", "disable" can be used instead.
 As a noun, words such as "allowlist" and "denylist" are in use and are more descriptive than whitelist/blacklist, but they may be difficult to translate to other human languages.
 Consider prefixed forms instead, such as "allowedRecipients" as a replacement for "recipientWhitelist"; in descriptive text (as opposed to code) you may want to prepend "list of", as in "list of allowed recipients".

 status: |